intuit/fuzzy-matcher/README.md

 ```

 ### Input
-This library take a collection of _Document_ object with various _Element_ as input.
+This library takes a collection of _Document_ objects with various _Elements_ as input.

 For example, if you have a User object in your system, you can easily convert it to a Document with this simple builder
 pattern provided